Denver pastor leaves hospital after nearly 2 months on ventilator with coronavirus

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-A Colorado pastor who spent seven weeks on a ventilator intermittently and in a coma due to the coronavirus was released from the hospital Wednesday nearly two months after he was admitted.
+A Colorado pastor who spent seven weeks intermittently on a ventilator due to the coronavirus was released from the hospital Wednesday nearly two months after he was admitted.

-“God answers prayers,” Rev. Terrance “Big T” Hughes told FOX 31 in Denver when he left the Rocky Mountain Regional VA Medical Center in Aurora.
+“God answers prayers,” Rev. Terrance “Big T” Hughes said to cheers when he left the Rocky Mountain Regional VA Medical Center in Aurora, according to FOX 31 in Denver.

-Family and friends – who had only been able to FaceTime with Hughes since he was hospitalized on March 9 -- were waiting outside of the doors to greet and cheer him on.
+Family and friends – who had only been able to FaceTime with Hughes since he was hospitalized on March 9 -- were waiting outside of the doors to greet him.

 AMERICA TOGETHER: UPLIFTING IMAGES FROM ACROSS THE COUNTRY